 3. Make sure you're getting super contributions

-If you’re working while you’re studying, and earning over $450 a month before tax, you’re eligible for employer super contributions.
+If you’re working while you’re studying and age 18 or older, you’re eligible for employer super contributions.

-In Australia, your employer must pay a minimum of 10% of the value of your wage into your super fund.
-This is called the Super Guarantee (SG) and you’re eligible if you’re:
+In Australia, from 1 July 2022 your employer must pay a minimum of 10.5% of the value of your wage into your super fund.
+This is called the super guarantee (SG) and you’re eligible if you’re:

 - Classified as an employee (as opposed to a contractor)

-- Under 18 years old, earn more than $450 before tax in a calendar month, and you work more than 30 hours a week.
+- Under 18 years old and you work more than 30 hours a week.